Jumping Bean Phonics

 - Start by looking at the ending sounds on the floor and saying them together.

 - It's time to jump!
 Tell your child that he's a Mexican jumping bean, and that his job is to find a partner.
 Then explain the rules of the game: each time you give your child an index card with a letter on it, he'll try to jump onto as many word matches for it as he can find.
 (You can use a timer if you'd like, to make things more challenging.)
-For example, if he had the letter “m”, he could jump on "–at" to make “mat”, or he could jump on "–an" to make “man”, or he could jump on "–it" to make “mit.
-But if he jumped on "–og", he would lose his turn, because "mog" is not a word.
+For example, if he had the letter “m”, he could jump on "–at" to make “mat”, or he could jump on "–an" to make “man."
+But if he jumped on "–it", he would lose his turn, because "mit" is not a word (it's mitt!).
 The goal is to make as many words as possible, before the timer rings, or the player makes a mistake.

 This game is a great way to bring home the idea that words are made up of several sounds put together.
 And it works just as well outdoors, with chalk on a driveway, rather than construction paper taped to an indoor floor.